Jawad-uav/Jawad-uav/README.md

 # Hi Dude, I'm Jawad Haider

-Electronics Technologist interested in **UAVs, Embedded Systems, PCB Design, and Hardware Development**.
+Electronics Hobbyist interested in **UAVs, Embedded Systems, PCB Design, and Hardware Development**.

 I enjoy(like, literally enjoy) designing and building electronics projects from schematic to PCB, as well as working with RC aircraft, UAVs, microcontrollers, and embedded systems.